MachineLemonade/docs/docs/pricing.md

 **Note**: The PgBouncer, StatsD, Redis, and Flower AU configs are static infrastructure minimums that cannot be changed.

-1 Celery worker, for example, is by default powered by 1 AU but can be modified at any time.
+One Celery worker, for example, is powered by 1 AU by default but can be modified at any time.

 ## Billing